jeeannyy/jeeannyy/README.md

 👀 I’m interested in HCI and Front-End Development.

-🌱 I’m currently studying JavaScript and React js!
+🌱 I’m currently studying JavaScript!

 <!---
 jeeannyy/jeeannyy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.